Doctor-love/containerized_ansible_template/README.md

 ## Usage
 Populate "requirements.txt" and "galaxy_dependencies.yml" with any dependencies your Ansible roles/playbooks may need.
-Fill "inventory.yml" with hosts and "site.yml" with a playbook.
+Fill "site.yml" with a playbook and populate "inventory" directory.
 If you so desire, add additional Makefile targets in "pre_deploy.mk" and "post_deploy.mk" to hook trigger local actions before/after the playbook has been executed.

 Take a peek inside "Makefile" to see what the targets do.
 Execute "make" and observe the glory!